premchand228/Myfirstdockerimage/README.md

  This project will explain how to build an image using docker file Docker images always makes our work easier and ensures running an application in our machine will ensure it will run anywhere.
  Mostly we spent lot of time in ensuring configuration is same across all environments and it is a crucial task of operations team.
+ Docker makes our job easier and it will help us to maintain our configurations and installations much managable way.